Gurthunda Seethakalam: Production

 Gurthunda Seethakalam is the Telugu remake of the 2020 Kannada film Love Mocktail.
 The film was formally launched in August 2020, with second schedule taking place in Hyderabad in December 2020.
-Megha Akash and Kavya Shetty were also cast for the film.
+Megha Akash and Kavya Shetty were also cast in the film.

 Music

 The music is composed by Kaala Bhairava.
 The filmmakers stated that the audio rights were sold for ₹75 lakh.